marklogic/marklogic-spark-connector/CONTRIBUTING.md

 This guide covers how to develop and test this project.
 It assumes that you have cloned this repository to your local workstation.

-**You must use Java 17 for developing, testing, and building this project**, even though the connector supports running on Java 11.
-For users, Java 17 is only required if using the splitting and embedding features, as those depend on a third party module that requires Java 17.
+**You must use Java 17 for developing, testing, and building this project**.

-**You also need Java 11 installed** so that the subprojects in this repository that require Java 11 have access to a Java 11 SDK. [sdkman](https://sdkman.io/) is highly recommend for installing multiple JDKs.

 # Setup